 Miscellaneous: Just bring yous smile and leave anything behind.

-Luggage on wheels, of course!
+Luggage and bags: Luggage on wheels, of course!
 Bring and extra bag to take home all your wonderful finds in!

 Clothing/Shoes/Weather Gear: In October it was still very warm during the day.
 I recommend taking a hat, especially if you will be doing alot of sightseeing and don't forget sunscreen.
 At night it cools off considerably.
 I would take several long pants, a comfortable sweater and then shorts and tee's for the day.
 YOU MUST HAVE COMFORTABLE WALKING SHOES!!!!